 But what happens if you find out that your loved one is being abused in a nursing home?

-Lifespans in the United States has continued to rise thanks to medical advances.
+Lifespans in the United States have continued to rise thanks to medical advances.
 This means that many of us will be facing the decision to put out loved ones in nursing homes.
 There are nearly 16,000 nursing homes in the US, a number that will continue to rise.
 Unfortunately, elder abuse is underreported but prevalent.

-Elder abuse, as defined by the CDC, is the intentional act, or failure to act, by a caregiver or another person in a relationship involving an expectation of trust the creates a risk of arm to an older adult.
+Elder abuse, as defined by the CDC, is the intentional act, or failure to act, by a caregiver or another person in a relationship involving an expectation of trust the creates a risk of harm to an older adult.

 The abuse takes many forms: